 Bitcoin from whale-controlled addresses began to decline in February, most likely due to profit-taking.
 However, after the Bitcoin price returned to $30,000, the report notes a revival of accumulation in this segment of large holders.
 Profit-taking ended in the five groups analyzed.

 In several studies, Ecoinometrics has compared bitcoin price growth patterns after each halving.
 In mid-May, the analytics firm held the thesis that the bitcoin price would remain between the growth curves following the first and second bitcoin halving.
 At that time, the BTC price was still above $50,000 and headed for a new all-time high.

 After the selling pressure led to a pullback in the bitcoin price in mid-April, the price trajectory moved below the growth band of the first two halvings.
 To find the reasons for the April correction, one would have to go to the beginning of the year, the report notes.
 Through a more detailed analysis of the whale’s behavior, Ecoinometrics states that when the price surged towards $40,000, those large holders considered the Bitcoin’s rally significant and happened very fast, leading the whales to start selling Bitcoin, according to the report.

 Therefore, it is possible that some whales felt that [the rally] was too fast, and that led to some selling pressure that drove the hedging process to $64,000.
 When investors add fear, uncertainty, and doubt (FUD) to the situation, the small investors also stopped buying and holding, resulting in the -55% correction we are in now.
 Ecoinometrics.

-However, the picture has changed since the BTC price stabilized in the $30,000 range, the study states.
-"Whales and small fish have started to accumulate again, while other categories have turned neutral."
+However, the study states that the picture has changed since the BTC price stabilized in the $30,000 range.
+“Whales and small fish have started accumulating again, while other categories have turned neutral.”